 How to apply

-If you can't find a suitable PhD opportunity that fits your interests and experience from our funded (studentships) and unfunded opportunities, you can submit a research proposal to the Department of Mathematical Sciences in the hope of finding a supervisor who will work with you on your project.
+If you can't find an advertised project that fits your interests and experience, you can submit a research proposal to the Department of Mathematical Sciences to find a supervisor who will work with you on your project.
 You can view our list of academic staff on our website or you can email us for guidance.